 A1 from Rome:

-Exit at ORTE and continue to PERUGIA on the E45; leave the E45 at the periphery of Perugia and take the link road Perugia/Bettolle in the direction A1 FIRENZE.
-Exit at MAGIONE and follow the indications for CORCIANO, and after 2km, turn left in the direction of MANTIGNANA/PREGGIO/CASTEL RIGONE.
+Exit A1 highway at ORTE and continue to PERUGIA on the E45; leave the E45 at PERUGIA and take the link road Perugia/Bettolle in the direction A1 FIRENZE.
+Exit at MANTIGNANA and follow the indications for the village and after 3km, turn left in the direction of MANTIGNANA.
 Passed Mantignana turn left in the direction of PREGGIO/CASTEL RIGONE.
 After about 2km, on the right, you will find us!